top of page

 • 3 min read

-When your bodyweight changes, it's typical to assume that you've gained or lost fat.
-But that's not usually the case.
-Understanding the nuances behind body weight fluctuations can help you better interpret the numbers on the scale and stay motivated to achieve your fitness goals.
+When your body weight changes, it’s common to think you’ve gained or lost fat.
+However, that’s rarely the complete picture.
+Understanding the nuances behind body weight fluctuations can help you interpret the numbers on the scale more effectively.
+This knowledge can also keep you motivated as you pursue your fitness goals.

 The scale doesn't tell the whole story

-Stepping on the scale provides a number, but doesn't differentiate between muscle, fat, and water.
-Each of these affects your weight differently:
+Stepping on the scale gives you a number, but that number doesn’t differentiate between muscle, fat, and water.
+Each of these components affects your weight differently:

-• Fat: Less dense than muscle, fat occupies more volume.
-Losing fat can result in noticeable changes in body shape and how clothes fit.
+• Fat: Fat is less dense than muscle and occupies more volume.
+Losing fat often leads to visible changes in body shape and how your clothes fit.

-• Water: Body water levels can fluctuate due to diet, exercise, and hydration.
-These changes can cause rapid weight shifts unrelated to fluctuations in fat or muscle.
+• Water: Fluctuations in water levels in your body can result from your diet, exercise, and hydration habits.
+These changes can cause rapid shifts in weight that have nothing to do with fat or muscle changes.

-Water weight changes are common and can be influenced by various factors:
+Water weight changes are frequent and can be influenced by several factors:

-• Dietary changes: Reducing carbohydrate intake can lead to rapid weight loss due to glycogen depletion and associated water loss.
-This is why a diet restricting carbohydrates, such as Keto, is so effective in the first weeks.
+• Dietary Changes: Drastically reducing carbohydrate intake can lead to rapid weight loss due to glycogen depletion and associated water loss.
+This is why low-carb diets like Keto can be effective in the first few weeks.

-• Hydration levels: Increased water intake or dehydration can cause weight to fluctuate.
-This is especially true if you begin taking creatine to supplement your training.
+• Hydration Levels: Both increased water intake and dehydration can cause weight to fluctuate.
+This is particularly true if you've started taking creatine to enhance your training.

-• Sodium intake: High salt consumption can cause the body to retain water, leading to temporary weight gain.
+• Sodium Intake: High salt consumption can lead to water retention, resulting in temporary weight gain.

 Signs of muscle gain

-• Increased strength: Progressive improvements in what you can lift.
+• Increased Strength: You’ll likely see progressive improvements in the amount you can lift.

-• Physical changes: Muscles may appear more defined and feel firmer.
+• Physical Changes: Your muscles may appear more defined and feel firmer.

-• Stable or slightly increased weight: As muscle is denser than fat, you might notice little change or a slight increase in weight despite fat loss.
+• Stable or Slightly Increased Weight: Since muscle is denser than fat, weight may not change much, or it may even slightly increase, despite fat loss.

-Beginners can expect to gain around 0.2–0.5 kg of muscle per week, assuming proper training, nutrition, and recovery.
-Intermediate lifters might gain closer to 0.1–0.25 kg per week, while advanced lifters will see slower progress.
-If your weight is increasing faster than that, it’s likely due to water or fat, not just muscle.
+Beginners can expect to gain 0.2 to 0.5 kg of muscle per week with proper training, nutrition, and recovery.
+Intermediate lifters might gain about 0.1 to 0.25 kg weekly.
+Advanced lifters will find that progress comes even more slowly.
+If your weight increases more rapidly than this, it’s likely due to water retention or fat gain, not just muscle growth.

 Recognising fat loss

-Fat loss tends to be a slower process and is characterised by:
+Fat loss typically occurs at a slower pace and is characterised by:

-• Clothing fit: Clothes may become looser, especially around the waist and hips.
+• Clothing Fit: You may notice that your clothes become looser, especially around your waist and hips.

-• Body measurements: Reductions in measurements like waist and hip circumference.
+• Body Measurements: Reductions in measurements like waist and hip circumference indicate fat loss.

-A sustainable rate of fat loss is typically 0.25 to 1 kg per week; this allows for fat reduction without risking muscle loss.
-Losing weight faster than this can often mean you're also dropping water weight or even muscle mass, especially if you're not eating enough or training properly.
+A healthy fat loss rate is generally 0.25 to 1 kg per week.
+This allows for fat loss without risking muscle mass.
+Losing weight faster than this often indicates loss of water weight or muscle, especially if you're not feeding your body enough or training appropriately.

 Monitoring progress effectively

-Remember that weight management is rarely linear, and fluctuations are a normal part of the journey.
-By focusing on comprehensive indicators beyond the scale, you will better understand your progress and make informed adjustments to your training and nutrition plans.
+Remember, weight management is rarely a linear process.
+Fluctuations are a normal part of the journey.
+By focusing on a broader range of indicators beyond just the scale, you’ll gain a deeper understanding of your progress.
+This understanding will empower you to make informed adjustments to your training and nutrition plans.

-At Root Fitness, we specialise in strength training and hypertrophy, weight loss and weight management that fits your lifestyle — your food preferences, your schedule, your habits — and then we build accountability around it.
+We specialise in strength training and hypertrophy, weight loss and weight management that fits your lifestyle—your food preferences, schedule, and habits.
+We build accountability around your unique journey to ensure your success.

 Ready to get unstuck?

-If you're ready to build strength, regain control of your health, and discover your "why, " we’d love to hear from you.
+If you’re prepared to build strength, regain control of your health, and discover your "why," we’d love to hear from you.

 • Fill out the form below to get started.